 Documentary photography from various British projects.

 Social documentary photographs from Britain.
-As a documentary photographer, longer projects always are always a better conduit to expressing the story and getting closer to the subjects.
+As a documentary photographer, longer projects are always a better conduit to expressing your thoughts on the story and getting closer to the subjects.

 Here you can see examples of British black and white and colour documentary photography from my archives.
 You can contact me to buy documentary photographs or hire me to work on a project.